C++ Strings and Text

 6. Wide and Unicode Strings

-C++ has several string types for different encodings.
-Avoid them in modern code unless you're doing platform-specific work — use std::string (UTF-8) wherever possible.
+• Several string types for different encodings.
+Avoid in modern code unless doing platform-specific work — use std::string (UTF-8).

 Type Underlying char Typical use